robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > and "playing God," let's put it another way: Nature and nature's God, in
 > their infinite wisdom, have evolved a species that is able to modify its
 > own genome, and that species happens to be ours.

->
-> FIXME
-> > [k6483] It could be one of those evolutionary traits that, as sometimes
+> [k6483] It could be one of those evolutionary traits that, as sometimes
 > happens, leads a species down a path that endangers its survival.
 > Evolution is fickle that way.
+>
-That's why it works best as a slow process.
+> That's why it works best as a slow process.
 > Every now and then, a rogue or rebel--He Jiankui, Josiah Zayner--will
 > prod us to go faster.
 But if we are wise, we can pause and decide to
 > proceed with more caution.
 Slopes are less slippery that way.